asainnp/revtunnel/README.md

   leaving user in helpless and hard to debug situations.
 Also, someties there was server-side part alive, and client-side killed, which disables future forwarding attemps.
 Tcp connection is in that situation in TIME_WAIT state, and idealy, there should be some part of client that connects to server and kill's all before next attempts.
-- so, for 95% situations, simple `ssh -R remoteip:tunnelport:localip:loaclport user@remoteipserver` inside some `while true; do` loop, will work well.
+- so, for 95% situations, simple `ssh -R remoteip:tunnelport:localip:localport user@remoteipserver` inside some endless loop, works well.
 - for 99% situations there is autossh and keep-alive system (still one or few line of code)
-- this code is trying to solve that last 1% situations, by maybe to huge (over 100 lines code) effort.
-By doing loop, checking if it is ok, and killing both side when needed.
-Makefile also try to indicate initial problems that tooks too much time when using on different computers.
+- this code is trying to solve that last 1% situations, by maybe too big effort (over 100 lines code).
+By doing loop, manually checking if it is ok all to the end, and killing both side when needed.
+Makefile also try to indicate initial problems that tooks too much time when doing it over and over again on different computers.